Rights group: Facebook amplified Myanmar military propaganda - News Break

 Days after the Feb.
 1 coup, the military temporarily blocked access to Facebook because it was being used to share anti-coup comments and organize protests.
 Access was later restored.
 In the following weeks, Facebook continued to tighten its policies against the military, banning all military entities from its platforms and saying it would remove praise or support for violence against citizens and their arrest.

 “Once again, Facebook shows that it’s good at making broad sweeping announcements and bad at actually enforcing them.
-They’ve had years to improve their work in Myanmar but once again they are still failing,” said Sophie Zhang, a and whistleblower who found evidence of political manipulation in countries such as Honduras and Azerbaijan while she worked there.
+They’ve had years to improve their work in Myanmar but once again they are still failing,” said Sophie Zhang, a former Facebook data scientist and whistleblower who found evidence of political manipulation in countries such as Honduras and Azerbaijan while she worked there.

 The struggle between the military regime that deposed Aung San Suu Kyi’s elected government and those opposing it has sharpened in recent months.